hanabi/hanabi.github.io/Reference.md

   * Bob knows that a rank 1 clue means to play slot 1, so red 2 must be playable right now.
 Bob blind-plays red 1 from his *Finesse Position*.
   * Cathy blind-plays her slot 1 as red 2.

+#### The Pink Lie Prompt & The Pink Lie Finesse

+* Normally, when players give a clue to a pink card with a number, they exactly match the number of the card in order to satisfy *Pink Promise*.
+* Some common situations where players violate *Pink Promise* are covered in the "The Pink Play Clue Lie (which resolves immediately)" and the "The Pink Play Clue Lie (with multiple 1's)" sections above.
+* Rarely, it is also possible to lie about the rank of a pink card that is not yet playable.
+Doing so communicates the slot number of where the connecting card is.
+* For example, in a 3-player game:
+  * Pink 1 is played on the stacks.
+  * Alice clues number 4 to Cathy, touching a pink 3 on slot 1.
+  * Bob has no clued cards in his hand.
+  * Bob can see that Alice's clue breaks *Pink Promise*.
+Furthermore, Bob can see that Alice had no good reason to do so: there are no other pink cards in Cathy's hand, so nothing was preventing a pink color clue.
+  * Thus, Alice must be trying to communicate something extra.
+This must be a *Pink Lie Finesse* that communicates which slot to play, so Bob blind-plays his slot 4 card and it is the pink 2.
+  * Cathy knows that since Bob blind-played his slot 4 from the number 4 clue, this must be a *Pink Lie Finesse* and that she must have the matching pink 3.

 ### White Conventions

 * These conventions apply to any variant with a white (colorless) suit.